How to Make German Schnitzel (Schweine-Schnitzel)

 Repeat that with all of your cutlets.

 Now you’ll need three shallow dishes.
-In dish, place a cup or so of flour, in the second, beat three eggs.
+In the first dish, place a cup or so of flour, in the second, beat three eggs.

 4

 … and in the third, you’ll need some dry bread crumbs.
 My bread crumbs are semi-dry.
-I took about 5 slices of bread and toasted them.
-Then let them cool, ripped them in a couple pieces and pulverized them in my food processor.
+I took about 5 slices of bread, toasted them, let them cool, ripped them in a couple pieces, and pulverized them in my food processor.
 Tadaa!!!
 Instant fresh “dry” bread crumbs.
 You will also need some salt and pepper.
 Set these all up in an area like a “dipping station.”

 5